Greg Locke

+Bible Church in Lebanon, Tennessee.
+Locke called the COVID-19 pandemic fake and discouraged his congregation to use masks and be vaccinated.
+Locke was present at the 2021 United States Capitol attack and encouraged his congregation to attend.
+He has said that children with mental illnesses "could be" possessed and claimed to have discovered witches amongst his congregation.

 Early life

 Locke was born in Donelson Hospital in Nashville, Tennessee, in 1976.
-His father was imprisoned during Locke's early life, and his mother remarried when he was 5; Locke had a turbulent relationship with his stepfather.
+According to Locke, his father was imprisoned during Locke's early life, and his mother remarried when he was 5.
+Locke subsequently had a turbulent relationship with his stepfather.

-Following multiple arrests, Locke was sent to a children's home at the age of 15, where he converted to Christianity.
+Locke states that following multiple arrests, he was sent to a children's home at the age of 15, where he converted to Christianity.

 Career

 Locke founded Global Vision Baptist Church in 2006.
 In 2011, the church officially split from the Independent Baptist movement and changed its name to Global Vision Bible Church.

-In 2016 Greg Locke posted a Facebook video in which he criticized changes to Target's bathroom policy.
+In 2016, Greg Locke posted a Facebook video in which he criticized changes to Target's bathroom policy.
 As of April 2022, Locke's social media audience numbers in the millions.
-In September 2021, Locke was permanently suspended from Twitter, but his account was later reinstated.
+In September 2021, Locke was permanently suspended from Twitter; his account was later reinstated.

-Locke kept his church open through outbreaks of COVID-19, and claimed that it was is a "fake pandemic".
-He said that those who wore masks to his church would be asked to leave, and discouraged his congregation from getting vaccinated.
+Locke kept his church open through outbreaks of COVID-19, and claimed that it was a "fake pandemic".
+He said that those who wore masks to his church would be asked to leave, and discouraged vaccination among his congregation.